 Pydiflumetofen is toxic to fish, aquatic invertebrates, and oysters and shrimp.
+Difenoconazole is toxic to fish, mammals, and aquatic invertebrates.
 Drift and runoff may be hazardous to aquatic organisms in water adjacent to treated areas.

-For terrestrial uses: Do not apply directly to water, or to areas where surface water is present, or to intertidal areas below the mean high water mark.
-Do not contaminate water when disposing of equipment washwater or rinsate.
+DO NOT apply directly to water, or to areas where surface water is present, or to intertidal areas below the mean high water mark.
+DO NOT contaminate water when disposing of equipment washwater or rinsate.